Austria backs German call for EU treaty change over banks

 Fekter said all the elements of banking union - not just supervision - had to be in place before countries could tap ESM for funds to recapitalise struggling banks directly.

-She said Austria was holding "good talks" with European Competition Commissioner Joaquin Almunia about restructuring nationalised bank Hypo Alpe Adria HAABI.UL.
+She said Austria was holding "good talks" with European Competition Commissioner Joaquin Almunia about restructuring nationalised bank Hypo Alpe Adria.

 Almunia has warned the bank faces closure for failing to make a convincing case for restructuring.